pabtomas/flagbox/DOCUMENTATION.md

 If you have not read the
 [README file](https://github.com/pabtomas/flagbox/blob/master/README.md), read
 it to understand how to use *Flagbox* for a basic usage.
-In this document, I am going to talk about *Flagbox*'s advanced features and I assume that you have a bit of practice with *Flagbox*.
+In this document, I am going to talk about *Flagbox*'s advanced features and I am assuming that you have enough practice with *Flagbox* to understand basic *Flagbox* operations without mentionning the matching alias.

 ## Backup feature